Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation_v3.md

 AGN is a generic syntax, used by most if not all aban family of languages.

-What AGN is really doing, is describing a graph.
+What AGN is really doing is describing a graph.

-Semantic of information presented is none of AGN concern.
+Semantic of information presented is none of AGN concerns.

 ## [2] Documents

 A computer text file can contain one or more aban documents.

-Each document possibly contain three meta pieces plus its main content.
+Each document possibly contains three meta pieces plus its main content.

 These four pieces are as follows: